How to protect your property from fraud

 - it is not registered with the Land Registry

 First of all, check your property is registered with the Land Registry.
 There is a £3 charge.
 If you find any information on the register is incorrect, you must let the Land Registry know.
 Properties most likely to be unregistered are those that haven’t been mortgaged or sold since 1990.

 If you think you might be at risk of property fraud, the first thing you should do is to sign up to the Land Registry Property Alert service.

 Alerts are sent to you via email when official searches and applications are received against the property you want monitored.

-So, for example, if someone tries to make changes to a property you have registered – such as applying to change the registered owner of your property – a notification is sent to you via email.
+So, for example, if someone tries to make changes to a property you have registered – such as applying to change the registered owner of your property or if someone makes an application to register a mortgage on your property – a notification is sent to you via email.

 It won’t automatically block any changes to the register but it will tell you what is happening so you can take appropriate action if necessary.